Multiple Different Black Box Explanations for Image Classifiers: Introduction

-In \Cref{sec:experiments} we experimentally compare \multideepcover with SAG and with \deepcover on standard benchmarks.
-The results demonstrate that \multideepcover produces finer-grained explanations and is superior to SAG wrt the number of sufficiently different explanations it produces.
 We provide the details of the benchmark sets, the models, and the main results in the paper.
-The tool, all datasets, and the full set of results are submitted as the supplementary material.
+The tool, all datasets, and the full set of reported as well as additional results are submitted as a part of the supplementary material.

-\commentout{ \cite{CKS21} presented a tool \cet for constructing \emph{causal} explanations and demonstrated that it outperforms other approaches.
-However, \cet and other explanation tools only provide a single explanation for an output of an image classifier.
-This seems quite arbitrary and counter-intuitive.
-Indeed, a human is usually able to supply several explanations to their classification (e.g., it is a cat because of its head, but also because of its ears and paws, and also because of its tail, etc.).
-Furthermore, as demonstrated in~\cite{CKS21}, explanations provide important insights into the classification process of a NN.
-Clearly, if we only get one explanation, we potentially miss crucial insights and overlook misclassifications.

-The existence of multiple explanations suggests that algorithms for computing more than one explanation are essential for understanding image classifiers.
-The algorithm in~\cite{SLKTF21} constructs explanations by sampling the space of possible explanations but lacks a rigorous approach, hence it misses a large number of explanations.
-For example, in our experiments, the tool fails to provide more than one explanation for more than half of images in a dataset of starfish images, extracted from the Caltech-256 dataset~\cite{GHP07}.